Top 40+ SAP CPI Interview Questions and Answers

 • Routes establish the flow of messages between integration components, such as senders, receivers, and processing stages, whereas channels provide communication protocols, adapters, and security settings for message exchange.

-30. Can you explain the term “Control Parameters” in SAP CPI?
+30. Explain the term “Control Parameters” in SAP CPI?

 Ans:

 Control parameters in SAP CPI are adjustable settings that govern the behavior and execution of integration flows during runtime.
-These options enable you to tailor message processing logic, error handling behavior, and runtime configurations, such as message retries, logging levels, and security settings, to unique runtime situations or needs.
+These options enable customization of message processing logic, error handling behavior, and runtime configurations, such as message retries, logging levels, and security settings, to meet specific runtime situations or needs.
+Additionally, they facilitate fine-tuning of integration processes for optimal performance and responsiveness under varying conditions.

 31. How can SAP CPI facilitate API administration and gateway services?